 On the same note, in-house positions don’t always offer the opportunity to create something new as many times you are maintaining a product that is already up and running.
 If you’re someone who likes to see things from grassroots to completion, in-house jobs may not be for you.

 Being an in-house designer with a brand may mean being one of the few designers, if not the only designer, on the whole project.
 While the challenge and responsibility can be invigorating, it doesn’t allow much time for teaching and guidance.
 If you’re a newer designer or know you like being a part of larger design teams, this may be a problem.

 Smaller teams and lack of mentors may mean more of a responsibility to teach yourself new skills and learn on the job.
-This has the potential to feel overwhelming for some and lead to less productivity.
+While for those of you who have taught yourself UX design in the first place, this might not be so much of a change, for the many of us this has the potential to feel overwhelming for some and lead to less productivity.

 3. May have to fight for UX culture

 Depending on the size of the company and their knowledge of UX, you may have to exert more energy into allocating resources for yourself or convincing other teams of your importance as a UX designer.
 Companies that don’t put as much value in carefully curating their user’s experience may not understand or embrace what your role is.

 Not all in-house employers have a user-centric culture and investing in resources to make the UX of their product better may not be a priority.
 Asking questions about the client’s knowledge of UX during your interviews can help ensure you are joining a team that is valued and understood.

 Due somewhat in part to the chance of other employees not understanding your position or the role of UX, in-house positions can be more prone to frustrating office politics.
 With more direct lines of communication among designers and other teams, in-house UX roles can require more patience, diplomacy, and respectful communication skills than other jobs.